mohanson/godump/gool/README.md

 # Gool

-Package gool provides a high-level interface for asynchronously executing callables.
-Gool limits the number of concurrently executed tasks to be less than or equal to the number of CPU cores.
+Package gool offers a high-level API for running tasks asynchronously, restricting concurrent executions to the number of cpu cores or a specified limit.